AndreaCrotti/pyconuk2012_slides/zeromq/zeromq.rst

 .. than 30 languages (even javascript or PHP), it's asynchronous,
 .. really fast and provides great advanced communication patterns.

+.. this is a library, there is no server in between or anything like this

 **sockets on steroids**.

 .. ditaa::